Precisely determining photon-number in real-time: Photon-Number Assignment Probabilities

-Once the counting thresholds $t_m$ were established, we calculated the $\chi_R^2$ for each $g_n(a)$ to quantify how well a single Gaussian could describe the data points inside the area interval $[t_m, t_{m+1}]$, see Table \ref{tab:chi}.
-Note that for high photon numbers ($n>14$), the $\chi_R^2$ is smaller than 1.
-This is an expected result, since this is a low count region, due to the relatively low intensity of the light source used. \textbf{S4.~Photon-Number Assignment Probabilities}.
-The discrimination problem: once a photon detection event has been recorded, we would like to determine the number of photons in that event.
-Table \ref{tab:probability} lists the probabilities of correctly, $m{=}n$, or incorrectly, $m{\neq}n$, assigning a photon number $m$ to a detection event with $n$ photons, $p^n_m$.
+The discrimination problem: once a photon detection event has been recorded, we want to determine the number of photons in that event.
+Table~\ref{tab:probability} lists the probabilities of correctly, $m{=}n$, or incorrectly, $m{\neq}n$, assigning a photon number $m$ to a detection event with $n$ photons, $p^n_m$.
 Since only the cases where $m{=}n{-}1$ and $m{=}n{+}1$ have non-negligible values, we present only these three columns.
-Note that for 17 photons or more we can no longer discriminate the photon number, rherefore $p^{n}_{17+}$ should be read as the probability of assigning 17 photons \emph{or more} to a detection event which $n$ photons were actually detected.
+Note that for 17 photons or more, we can no longer discriminate the photon number, therefore $p^{n}_{17+}$ should be read as the probability of assigning 17 photons \emph{or more} to a detection event where $n$ photons were detected.
 The uncertainties in the probabilities of making a correct assignment $p^n_{m{=}n}$ were calculated by considering the uncertainties in the position of the detection thresholds $t_m$.
-Code available on request. \textbf{S5.~Analysis of the TES Pulse}.
-As stated in the main paper, we measured different TES pulse characteristics to evaluate which could provide photon-number-resolving information.
-In Figure \ref{fig:histogram}, we present the histograms obtained for area, height, maximum slope, and length obtained under the same experimental conditions.
-While for area many peaks are clearly visible, we do not see the same behaviour for other pulse characteristics.
-For height, two peaks are clearly visible, allowing us to discriminate between 1, 2, 3, and four or more photon events.
-After that, the detector saturates and no distinction can be made for higher photon numbers through height.
-With maximum slope, two peaks are observed, and we can use this characteristic to discriminate among 1, 2, and 3 or more photon events.
-We believe that the bandwidth filters we use to remove the high frequency noise degrades the information we could obtain through a maximum slope analysis.
-In the length histogram, the noise present in the system is too high and does not allow us to discriminate photon numbers based on this characteristic.
-We concluded that pulse area measurements provided not only a wider range of photon number discrimination, but also the most precise way to discriminate the number of photons in a detection event.
+Code available on request.